Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 08 (Networking)

-When you install Docker, it creates 3 networks automatically:
+When you install Docker, it creates 3 networks by default:
 1. **Bridge**: is the default network a container gets attached to.
 ```bash
 docker run SERVICE